Muzaffar Shah II: First Idar campaign (1515)

-Idar
+Second Idar campaign (1517)

-After a short stay in Malwa, seeking to take advantage of the distracted condition of Mahmúd of Malwa, who was at war with his nobles, Muzaffar returned to Muhammadabad (Champaner).
-At this time, Raimal, nephew of the late Rao Bhím of Ídar, expelled the Rao’s son Bharmal with the aid of his father-in-law, Rana Sanga of Chittor and succeeded to the chieftainship of Ídar.
+After a short stay in Malwa, seeking to take advantage of the distracted condition of Mahmud of Malwa, who was at war with his nobles, Muzaffar returned to Muhammadabad (Champaner).
+At this time, Raimal, nephew of the late Rao Bhim of Idar, expelled the Rao's son Bharmal with the aid of his father-in-law, Rana Sanga of Chittor and succeeded to the chieftainship of Idar.

 The king was displeased at the interference of the Rana, and directed Nizam Khan, the governor of Ahmednagar (now Himatnagar), to expel Raimal and reinstate Bharmal.
-Nizam Khan took Ídar and gave it to Bharmal.
+Nizam Khan took Idar and gave it to Bharmal.
 Raimal betook himself to the hills where Nizam Khan, incautiously pursuing and engaging him, lost many men.

-The Sultan visited Ídar.
+The Sultan visited Idar.
 Shortly after, Nizam Khan, the governor of Ahmednagar, fell sick and was called to court.
-He left Ídar in charge of Zahír-ul-Mulk at the head of a hundred horse.
-Raimal made a sudden raid on Ídar and killed Zahír-ul-Mulk and twenty-seven of his men.
+He left Idar in charge of Zahir-ul-Mulk at the head of a hundred horse.
+Raimal made a sudden raid on Idar and killed Zahir-ul-Mulk and twenty-seven of his men.
 On hearing this, Muzaffar Shah II ordered Nizam Khan to destroy Bijapur.